Field Mag may receive a minor commission from purchases made via affiliate links.

 Month three of quarantine means week nine of cabin fever.
-While the tried-and-true sweatpants may have carried us through March and April, with temps heating up and the “new normal” not so new anymore, there’s never been a better time to switch up the routine.
-Cure cabin fever with the masters of cabining.
+While the tried-and-true sweatpants may have carried us through March and April, with temps warming up and the “new normal” not so new anymore, there’s never been a better time to switch up the routine.
+Cure cabin fever with the style-obsessed masters of cabin-ing.

 Here’s all the best indoors loungewear from our favorite outdoors brands, according to your design-obsessed friends at Field Mag.

 Sweden’s Houdini is a case study in sustainability.
 Another thing they are?
 Loungewear overlords.
 The brand is famous for its use of Polartec insulators, all of which contain recycled materials.
 Core silhouettes like the Houdi (Swedish translation: “Outhe hoodie”) are available in a wide range of colors and eco-friendly materials, all of which turn out Scandi chic.
 Escape into Houdini-the planet will thank you.